dougie996/M1N1MaraX_MQTT/README.md

 Lower part left & right: reported Temperature of Heat Exchanger and Steam Boiler.

 2) In operation mode:
-As soon the coffee brewing sequence is started, der Steam Temperature display is replaced by a shot timer, counting seconds up and a filling up Coffeecup is shown on the left, together wit the Heat Exchanger Temperature.
+As soon the coffee brewing sequence is started, der Steam Temperature display is replaced by a shot timer, counting seconds up and a filling up Coffeecup is shown on the left, together with the Heat Exchanger Temperature.
-After brewing sequencehas ended, display returns to idle Mode.
+After brewing sequence has ended, the Display returns to idle Mode.

-3) The following parameters are sent via WiFi to a connected MQTT Server
+3) The following parameters are published via WiFi to a connected MQTT Server

-      1. Software Version and Mode of Operation
+      1. Mara Software Version and Mode of Operation
       2. Steam Temp
       3. Target Steam Temp
       4. Heat Exchange Temp